 I've had a long-held desire to ‘do my own thing’ combined with an internal drive to ‘use my skills and opportunities with good intent’.
-I knew for a long time these would someday come together in an ‘aha moment’ and a few months ago they did with the Block DockTM - spurred on by my personal desire to commit once and for all to use bars for everything I can, and stop with all those single use plastic bottles.
+I knew for a long time these would someday come together in an ‘aha moment’ and in 2018 they did with the Block DockTM - spurred on by my personal desire to commit once and for all to use bars for everything I can, and stop with all those single use plastic bottles.

 I am a many-years-in imperfect minimalist committed to low consumption life.
 For me this is best described as Voluntary Simplicity.
 I acknowledge the privilege wrapped up in the ‘voluntary’.
 I wasn’t always this way, quite the opposite - and too work busy to change anything in my life.
 Then things changed abruptly though not unsurprisingly, and I took this as a window of opportunity to be free (on the inside I’m wired nomadically).

 I sold up, gave almost everything I owned away, bought a one-way ticket and went on an open-ended, un-planned-out worldwide adventure.
 I'll tell you what - that feeling of owning almost nothing?
 It’s The Best Ever!
 Feeling freedom that viscerally is incredible.
 Even now, settled again, I think back and feel its residual joy – and declutter regularly in a bid to revive it.
 It really cements the importance of knowing everything I own now must be something I use, love and treasure and I try to act in accordance with this.
 I’m not fully hard-line because for me that is counterproductive.
 No mason jar or bare mattress here.